 Careful discussion and thought can help you make a decision about whether or not to have knee or hip replacement surgery.
 Surgery may or may not be the right choice for you.
 A key step is to talk to your doctor about your quality of life and your goals for possibly having surgery.
 You may also read about the operation you're considering and talk to others with knee or hip problems.

-The most common reason to have a knee joint replaced is to provide relief for severe arthritis pain that limits what a person is able to do.
-Your doctor may recommend knee replacement when:
+The most common reason to have knee or hip replacement surgery is severe arthritis pain that limits your activities.
+Your doctor may recommend replacement surgery if:

 For the most part, knee and hip replacement are elective procedures.
-This means the surgery is done to provide relief for your pain, not for any other medical reason.
+This means these surgeries are done to provide relief for your pain, not for any other medical reason.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.